 With lockdown going on for 4+ months, I’ve made a few toy purchases that are proving to be worth every penny.
 We own every toy, game, and puzzle listed below, so this list is 100% kid approved.
 Here’s a list of 19 fun things to do inside with kids.

 I say toys loosely.
-If you’re kids are anything like mine they can turn anything into a toy!
+If your kids are anything like mine they can turn anything into a toy!

 Indoor basketball has provided hours of fun for my kids!
 The 5in. basketball is the perfect soft, but bouncy ball.
 What I am trying to say is the basketball has hit our TV many times, but it’s not hard enough to do any damage.
 It has broken a small potted plant that used to sit in place of that rock you see in the picture below, ha!